Ultrafast optical melting of trimer superstructure in layered 1T'-TaTe2: Density functional theory

 The projected density of states and COHP of the relaxed HT and LT structures are shown in Supplementary Figure~\ref{fig:DOS}.
 Both structures are metallic with overlapping bands at the Fermi level.
 However compared to HT, the LT structure has larger density of states at the Fermi level.
 The lower energy region of the valence band of both structure consists of Te \textit{p}-states with a small weightage from Ta \textit{d}-states.
 In addition, the negative COHP between Ta1(Ta2) and Te1(Te2) states confirms the bonding nature of these states.
 The corresponding anti-bonding states, with positive COHP, with largely Ta contribution form the conduction band.

 The upper region of the valence band has mostly Ta contribution.
 The negative COHP between Ta1 and Ta2 reveals the bonding nature of the states.
-We attribute the upper region of the valence band to the bonding states of Ta trimers, as suggested by previous studies \cite{Che18}.
+We attribute the upper region of the valence band to the bonding states of Ta trimers, as suggested by previous studies \cite{chen2018trimer}.
 The respective non-bonding and anti-bonding states of the trimers lie high in energy forming the conduction band.
 The integrated COHP (ICOHP) between Ta atoms at Fermi level is summarised in Supplementary Table~\ref{tab:cohp_tab}.
 The average Ta-Ta COHP along trimer axis in LT phase has greater magnitude compared to HT phase.
 This indicates the Ta-Ta bonding is stronger in LT phase.
 ICOHP suggests the Ta-Ta bonding along \textit{b} direction in HT phase is very small or negligible.
 However, the LT phase has a significantly stronger Ta-Ta bonding, confirmed by higher ICOHP, along $b$ direction.

-The optical absorption in 1T'-\ce{TaTe2} involves mainly two kinds of dipole-allowed charge-transfer transitions: between Te \textit{p}-states to Ta states (type-I); and from bonding states to the non-bonding states of the Ta trimers (type-II).
-The antibonding Ta states, involved in type-I transitions, in the conduction band are strongly coupled to the breathing modes of Te octahedra around Ta ions.
-On the other hand, the non-bonding \textit{d}-states of Ta trimers, involved in type-II transitions, are coupled to the displacements of the Ta ions, along the trimer axes.
-Type-I transitions redistribute electrons from Te to Ta and do not affect the original PLD of \ce{TaTe2} which is attributed to the unequal charges on Ta ions.
-We ascribe the melting of PLD to the type-II transitions.
-The charge-transfer type-II transitions weaken the original charge-disproportion between Ta sites within trimers.
+The optical absorption in 1T'-\ce{TaTe2} involves mainly two kinds of dipole-allowed charge-transfer transitions: between Te \textit{p}-states to Ta anti-bonding states (type-I); and from bonding states to the non-bonding states of the Ta trimers (type-II).
+Photo-excitation around 1.2 eV predominantly couples to non-bonding Ta-trimer states (type-II transition) -- resulting in a charge transfer that weakens the original charge-disproportionation within the trimers and thus triggers a “melting" of the (${3\times3}$) order with associated lattice dynamics.
+Higher-energy photons in the UV instead will chiefly induce type-I transitions, which redistribute electrons from Te to Ta and do not affect the original PLD of \ce{TaTe2} that is attributed to unequal charges among the Ta ions.
+Thus, more energetic pump photons may not induce the transient phase transition as efficiently.